renatodellosso/diyws/README.md

 - The leader node maintains a list of follower nodes and their IP addresses.
 - The web interface allows users to select which node to manage.
 - Follower API routes are under the `/api/follower` path.
 They are inaccessible on the main port for security reasons.

+## CI/CD

+GitHub Actions are used for CI/CD.
+On each push to the `main` branch, a new Docker image is built and pushed to GHCR, provided the build succeeded and the linter passes.